Winter Workshop Series

 200 River Street, Chattanooga, TN 37405

-Proper planning and preparation is necessary anytime you venture into the great outdoors, especially if you are the one organizing the trip into nature.
-Learn the elements of preparing for and leading a day hike, thus helping to make your trip safer and more enjoyable for all involved.
-From an essential gear packing list to information about area trails along with trail maps and suggestions for beginner and seasoned hikers, you'll walk away with the knowledge and confidence to lead a group day hike.
-No reservation required.
-Cost: Free.
-Instructor: Zach Bopp, Recreation Specialist with Outdoor Chattanooga.
+Proper planning and preparation is necessary anytime you venture into the great outdoors, especially if you are the one organizing a group to wander through the woods with you.
+Learn the elements of preparing for and leading a day hike as a way to make your trip safer and more enjoyable for all involved.
+From an essential gear packing list to information about area trails along with trail maps and suggestions for beginner and seasoned hikers, you’ll walk away with the knowledge and confidence to venture out and lead a group day hike.